manasgaur/manasgaur.github.io/_pages/mentorship.md

 ![Vamsi Aribandi](/images/vamsi.jpg){: width=50 height=50 style="float:left; padding:5px"}

 [Vamsi](https://in.linkedin.com/in/vamsi-aribandi-104464126) is a CS undergrad at [BITS Pilani, Hyderabad Campus](https://www.bits-pilani.ac.in/hyderabad/).
-His research interests lie broadly in Natural Language Processing and Machine Learning with applications to conversations in Mental Healthcare Informatics.
+His research interests lie broadly in Natural Language Processing and Knowledge-infused Learning.
 Previously, he was an intern at the AI Institute from June to December 2019.
 After graduating in 2020, he will join Google as an [AI resident](https://research.google/careers/ai-residency/) in Mountain View, California. __Good Luck Vamsi!!__
 He also maintains a technical [blog](https://vamsi-aribandi.github.io/).

 [Aditya Sharma](https://www.linkedin.com/in/aditya-sharma-0093b0162/)